Z314/Weather-API/README.md

-# Weather-API
+# Weather-App
-A weather API with Node.js and MongoDB
+A weather App with Node.js and MongoDB